Paul W. Goldschmidt's Home Page

 I used to teach political science at the University of Wisconsin -- Platteville.
 I received my PhD from the University of Illinois at Urbana-Champaign in Russian Politics and Political Philosophy.
 As an undergraduate, I attended Simon's Rock College and got my A.B. from Vassar College.
 I published a book called Pornography and Democratization: The Case of Legislating Obscenity in Post-Communist Russia with Westview Press in 1999 and I have published several articles on that subject (as well as giving several talks at various universities and institutes).

-The dominant hobby of my earlier life was medieval reenactment.
+The dominant hobby of my life has been medieval reenactment.
 I was a member of the Society for Creative Anachronism (SCA) for nearly three decades.
 In that time, I've done all sorts of things, including heraldry, embroidery, and crossbow shooting.
 I've held a variety of offices ranging from Hospitaller to Seneschal.
-About twenty-five years ago, I founded an organization called the Slavic Interest Group, which promotes amateur research into medieval life in Eastern and Central Europe.
-My single largest contribution to the SCA (and probably my life's most important work) is my Dictionary of Period Russian Names.
+About twenty years ago, I founded an organization called the Slavic Interest Group, which promotes amateur research into medieval life in Eastern and Central Europe.
+My single largest contribution to the SCA (and probably my life's most important work) is my Dictionary of Period Russian Names (available on-line in its second edition and still in-print in the third edition).
 Between it and my archive of related articles, I'm still considered the "expert" on medieval Russian onomastics for the SCA, even though I am retired.
 In the SCA, I am known as Paul Wickenden of Thanet, a Anglo-Norman noble residing in my ancestral abode on the Isle of Thanet in the early-mid 13th century.

 Drop me a note (goldschp@tds.net) if you want.